chen7david/nestjs-playground/docs/dev-container.md

 ### Features

-We've included the following Dev Container features:

-- **Prettier** with JSDoc and PHP plugins: Ensures consistent code formatting across the team
+The Dev Container includes various tools and utilities installed directly in the container environment.
+For code formatting and linting, Prettier and ESLint are installed globally from the Dockerfile, ensuring consistent code style and quality across the team.

 ## Data Persistence